 Things to do in Medellin, Colombia

-You might only know Medellin from watching Narcos on Netflix and to be honest, that was one of my main reasons of visiting Medellin.
+You might only know Medellin from watching Narcos on Netflix and to be honest, that was one of my main reasons for visiting Medellin.
 I didn't know much else about the city outside of Pablo Escobar, Narcos, and Cocaine.
 But was I pleasantly surprised!
 This is an absolutely amazing city.
-They have done a lot in the last 15 years to turn this place around.
-Changing it from the most dangerous city in the world to a clean, pristine, and tourist-friendly place.
+They have done a lot in the last 15 years to turn this place around, changing it from the most dangerous city in the world to a clean, pristine, and tourist-friendly city.
 If I wasn't on a time limit, I would have stayed much longer than a week.
 It's a city that really has everything you need and more.
 I hope you fall in love with it as well!
 Here are the top things to do while on your visit to Medellin, Colombia: